Home Page

 slaughtered at the sunset 'evening'.
 However, a closer

-reading of Deut 16:4 shows that it was the meat which
+reading of Deut 16:4 shows that it was meat which was

 LEVEL OF FORMALITY